slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Detailed 5-year plans (that will clearly be wrong) are as disastrous as overly-general five year plans (which can never be wrong).
 Scrap it, isolate the

-Getting rich is a function of being happy with what you have, spending less than you make, and time.

 “Know the big ideas in the big disciplines and use them routinely-- all of them, not just a few.”

 you don't win by predicting the future; you win by getting the odds right.
 You can be right about the future and still not make any money.
 At the racetrack, for example, the favorite horse may be the one most likely to win, but since everyone wants to bet on the favorite, how likely is it that betting on the favorite will make you money?
 The horse to bet on is the one more likely to win than most people expect.
 That's the one that gives you the best odds.
 That's the bet that pays off over time. -- will bonner